If you are about to throw steel strings on your Classical guitar, stop right there!

 Here’s the TL;DR answer.

-Do not put steel strings on a classical guitar.
+NEVER PUT STEEL STRINGS ON A CLASSICAL GUITAR.
 It has a thinner top and lighter bracing and is likely to break due to the higher tension of steel strings.
 Most classical guitars also don’t have a truss rod, so even lighter gauge steel strings will result in permanent damage if not snapping of the neck.

 If you want to learn more about string tension and the differences in construction and hardware of both guitars, read on!